Mountain Valley Pipeline

-The Mountain Valley Pipeline (MVP) is a natural gas pipeline constructed from northwestern West Virginia to southern Virginia.
+The Mountain Valley Pipeline (MVP) is an operating natural gas pipeline running from northwestern West Virginia to southern Virginia.
 The MVP is 303 miles long, and there is also a proposed Southgate Extension which will run 75 miles from Virginia into North Carolina.
 The completed pipeline has a capacity of 2 million dekatherms (Dths) of natural gas per day (approximately 200 TWh per year), with gas produced from the Marcellus and Utica shale formations.

 The pipeline was met with opposition in the form of legal challenges, regulatory hurdles, direct action and destruction of property.
 Some of the issues raised by opponents include the seizure of land through eminent domain and negative impacts to the forests, waterways, and protected wildlife.
 Opponents have also voiced concerns about the project's contribution to climate change, and permits have been denied on the basis of environmental justice laws in the state of Virginia.
 These challenges have resulted in the project being years behind schedule and billions of dollars over budget.

 The American Petroleum Institute stated that the pipeline would get a cleaner, cost-effective fuel to market and spur the economy.

 In July 2022, West Virginia senator Joe Manchin negotiated with US Democratic Party leadership to ease regulatory barriers for major infrastructure projects in exchange for his support of the Inflation Reduction Act.
 His proposed legislation would have required the Federal Energy Regulatory Commission (FERC) to take "all necessary actions" to ensure completion of the MVP.
 This deal prompted protests in Washington, DC in September, led by Indigenous people and others voicing environmental justice concerns.
 Manchin's bill was later withdrawn.

 On June 3, 2023, President Biden signed into law the Fiscal Responsibility Act that requires all federal permits needed to complete the project be issued by June 24, 2023.
-The project developer expects the pipeline to be in-service by mid-year 2024.
+The pipeline entered service on June 14, 2024.